officially-aman/Tech-A-Intern/README.md

 ## About the Internship

-In the year [Year], I had the wonderful opportunity to undertake a virtual internship with TECH-A-INTERN.
+In the year 2023, I had the wonderful opportunity to undertake a virtual internship with TECH-A-INTERN.
 Throughout this internship, I honed my skills as a Java Programmer, gaining valuable real-world experience in software development, coding best practices, and collaborative teamwork.

 ## Repository Contents